 - Research and development in the pharmaceutical, personal care products, pesticide and chemical industries

 - Occupational health and safety

 - Advancement to professional programs (e.g., Medicine, Dentistry, Veterinary Medicine, Pharmacy, Nutrition and Dietetics, Law, etc.) or graduate studies in Toxicology or related fields

 |Canadian students||International students|

-These Bachelor of Arts (B.A.)
+These Bachelor of Science (B.Sc.)
 Toxicology degrees are offered by the University of Saskatchewan's College of Arts and Science:

 You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year or honours degree.

 Ready to apply?

 Do you want us to send you important reminders, information about our programs or notifications about USask events?